Editorial Guidelines

 advisor

-Differing from AP style, use “advisor,” not “adviser.”
+Differing from AP style, use advisor, not adviser.

 a.m., p.m.

 Abbreviate and lowercase a.m. and p.m.
 Use periods but no spaces.
 Avoid redundancies, like 8 p.m. this evening.
+Use figures except for noon and midnight.
+Don’t use 00 for the top of the hour.

 • 8 a.m.